-Mookaite Jasper 108 bead gemstone mala beads, hand-knotted mala strung on red, yellow and purple silk with 4-1/2 inch tassel.
+Mookaite Jasper 108 bead gemstone mala beads, hand-knotted mala strung on yellow orange silk with 3-5/8 inch tassel.
 Also spelled mookite.

 Wear as a beautiful necklace or use during meditation to count off 108 breaths, mantras, or positive affirmation repetitions.

 To keep silk threads of tassel straight, spritz with water and comb straight.

 To cleanse, put your mala out under a full moon for half an hour and you're good to go.
 A great gift or caretakers.